5 Ways to Make the Most of Counseling

 The word goals on a paper

-Your counselor may or may not want to set goals with you, but it's important that you come to counseling with your own goals in mind.
+Your therapist may or may not want to set goals with you, but it's important that you come to counseling with your own goals in mind.

 Your goals should not be stated in all-or-nothing language.
 "Getting rid of anxiety" is not possible, but "feeling 50% less anxious six out of seven days" is a realistic goal to start with.
 Once achieved, new goals can always be set.